top-comengineer/woo-store-vacation/readme.txt

 5. Category page notice with Success style

 == Changelog ==
+= 1.3.3 =
+* Multiple code standards improvements.
+* Compatibility with WordPress 5.4.0
+* Compatibility with WooCommerce 4.0.1

 = 1.3.2 =
 * Delay purchasable filter to run AFTER all other hooks have completed preventing from getting overridden by a third-party extension.
 * Compatibility with WooCommerce 3.9.2